 - Cook the waffles.
 Place a ball of dough in the center of the waffle iron and close it.
 Cook for about 4-5 minutes before carefully removing the waffle with a fork.
 Continue doing this with the rest of the waffle dough.

 - Serve.
-Serve these Belgian Liege Waffles warm with your favorite toppings.
-Enjoy!
+Serve these Belgian Liege Waffles warm with whipped cream and enjoy!

 - Make sure the milk for the yeast is warm- Yeast needs warmth as well as sugar in order to froth and rise.
 Make sure that the milk is warm, about 105 degrees Fahrenheit, before mixing it with the yeast and brown sugar.